timrogers/timrogers.co.uk/README.md

 ### Running locally with Ruby

 1. Install the dependencies by running `bundle`
-2. Start Jekyll by running `bundle exec jekyll --serve`
+2. Start Jekyll by running `bundle exec jekyll serve`
 3. Go to <http://localhost:4000>
 4. When you make changes to the site (pages, CSS, etc.), they will be reflected automatically.
 If you update the Jekyll `_config.yml`, you'll need to restart `jekyll`.
 If you change the `Gemfile`, you will need to re-run `bundle` and then restart `jekyll`.